 The School entered into a five year management agreement with a charter management company Educational Management Associates, LLC, f/k/a Lincoln-Marti Management Services, LLC (LMMS) to provide management and administrative services to the School.
 The agreement expires on April 24, 2018.
 On April 25, 2013, the agreement was modified providing for changes in the management fee structures requiring the School to pay, as compensation, a management fee of \$500 per Full Time Equivalent (FTE) per annum.
 Prior to this date, management fee was based on the full amount of the actual net operating income of the School.
-Management fee expenses during the fiscal year 2014 and 2013 were approximately \$370,000 and \$397,000, respectively.
-(See Note 5 Related Party Transactions).
+The Management fee expense during the fiscal year 2015 and 2014 was approximately \$47,000 and \$45,000, respectively.
+(See Note 5 - Related Party Transactions).